jamesob/tinychain/README.md

 a currency or store of value.
 If that sounds abstruse, general, and mindblowing, that's because it is.

-The atomic building block of Bitcoin is the `Transaction`, which assigns some number of coins to an identity (via `TxOut`s) given some cryptographically unlocked `TxIn`s.
+In Bitcoin, value is recorded using a `Transaction`, which assigns some number of coins to an identity (via `TxOut`s) given some cryptographically unlocked `TxIn`s.
 TxIns must always refer to previously created but unspent TxOuts.